ycswaves/yamatoV1/README.md

 6.  用户体验设计

 ===========================================================
-## Add new module in Meteor Project
-- Client Side
-  1. Create view html file and include html in `<template name="templ_name"></template>`.
-  2. Create view js file and define `template.templ_name.events()`, `template.templ_name.helpers()` or Iron-router controllers.
-  3. Add route in `router.js` and check if filter need to apply.
-  4. Add subscription in `subscriptions.js` if new collection is added

-- Server Side
-  1. Create `Meteor.method()` for the client side JS to make `Meteor.call()`.
-Normally the defined methods involve database operation
-  2. Add publication in `publications.js` if new collection is added

-- Collection
-  1. Create `SimpleSchema` for newly added collection

 ## Pagination
 - How to
   - In router controller (it's recommended to create a router controller and output data from controller instead of using Template helpers), calculate `totalDocs`.
 This step requires 2 queries, one for total and the other the paginated Docs.